JohannesLks/Thesis/documentation/thoughts.md

         - Capture patterns across multiple sessions over time.
       - **Global attention layer**: Focus on key sessions or time periods.
       - **Fusion layer**: Combine all scores into one anomaly indicator.
+5. be able to extract maybe with the lstm the attack chain or at least parts of the attacker to have a output of the honeypot which is usefull.
+Adaptiveness could build up on that data.

 ---

 ## Questions to Clarify
+> *Date: 21.3.2025*
+-  What is the BSI doing at the momant with the Honeypot Data?
+What analysis is happening?
 > *Date: 20.3.2025*
 -  Can i make the BSI Dataset public?
 Could it be transfered to a cloud provider?
 > *Date: 19.3.2025*